Save even more trees and try...

 Chlorine bleach (or elemental chlorine) harms the environment and is dangerously carcinogenic.
 Most paper companies discontinued this practice years ago.
 However, with the reduction in chlorine bleaching came a new alternative: ECF.

-A better alternative is the Totally Chlorine Free (TCF) process.
+Another alternative is the Totally Chlorine Free (TCF) process.
 TCF uses only non-chlorine agents, such as oxygen and peroxide, completely eliminating dioxin pollutants.
-At Cloud Paper, we use the peroxide method when making our paper products.

 We hope this gives you a peek behind the curtain and the confidence to assess the eco-friendliness of a brand.
 But we know sustainability isn’t the only thing to consider when purchasing a household product.
 You have to consider the cost, too.